While the book is technically anonymous, Solomon is the most likely candidate.

 In the first chapter of Ecclesiastes, the author identifies himself as the Qoheleth (the Preacher or Teacher).
 Thus, strictly speaking, the book is anonymous; however, the Preacher does give us a hint as to his identity.
 He is said, in the first verse, to be the “son of David, king in Jerusalem.”
 The Hebrew word for “son” can be used to mean either a literal son or a descendant of, so the author technically could be simply a descendant of David (Hezekiah is, therefore, a possibility).
 However, I believe that the argument for Solomon’s authorship is quite clear.
 Many of the actions that Solomon describes in this book mirror the sort of accomplishments that are recorded of Solomon in 1 Kings and 2 Chronicles.
 In addition, the Preacher makes many claims to great, vast wealth and unparalleled wisdom, which is recorded in detail in the two books previously mentioned.

 Of course, there are some who believe Solomon to be the primary author, while attributing 1:1 and the epilogue to the work of a later narrator.
-While I cannot deny the possibility, I do think it to be likely.
+While I cannot deny the possibility, I do not think it to be likely.
 The common argument is that the epilogue does not agree with the themes of the rest of the book; therefore, it must have been written by someone later to put a hopeful conclusion onto Solomon’s true but despairing words.
 I believe, however, that the epilogue is an essential and beautiful capstone to this grand opus.
 As Hebrew wisdom literature, Ecclesiastes is meant to be meditated upon, to be wrestled with.
 The epilogue is the seam woven throughout the garment that doesn’t become clear until the end but, when revealed, gives greater depth and beauty to the whole.

 If we come to accept Solomon as the author, we then must ask when it was written.
 According to Jewish tradition, Solomon wrote Song of Songs in his youth, compiled Proverbs in his middle years, and wrote Ecclesiastes near the end of his life.
 If that is true, then this book is of near infinite value because it is the final reflections of one of the wisest men to ever live (1 Kings 4:29).